-Description: The City will partner with local community-based organization Pogo Park and the non-profits Local Government Commission and Rails-to-Trails Conservancy to develop a plan for short-term and long term-solutions to connect the east and west spans of the Richmond Greenway which is currently divided by two wide multilane streets and a multitrack railroad corridor in the city's residential core.
+Sub-Applicants: Local Government Commission, Pogo Park, and Rails-to-Trails corridor in the city's residential core.
 The City and partners will engage residents and stakeholders in an intensive, multi-faceted series of interactive design workshops, walking and biking assessments and field activities to identify needs, document challenges, and develop community-based solutions.
 The project fully supports and advances state and regional Sustainable Community Strategy/Regional Transportation Plan goals of reducing vehicle miles traveled and greenhouse gas emissions, maximizing mobility and accessibility, preserving and ensuring a sustainable regional transportation system, and protecting the environment and health.